May 18 2009

 Twitter for teachers – why you should start tweeting!

 Shelly Terrell has created three great lists of educators to follow on Twitter.
-One is of people who help others with questions, another shares ESL/EFL teachers, and the third focuses on people who tweet about edtech resources.
+One is of people who help others with questions, another ESL/EFL teachers, and the third focuses on people who tweet about edtech resources.

 Not only did she make these lists, but she created them using nifty web tools that let you easily & quickly “follow” them!